R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

   ready.
 - Submit your solution source code files to us by emailing them to us.
 You can choose one of the following ways:
+  - Upload your project to the submission link at the bottom of the assignment email
   - Email a link to a private github repo
-  - Email a zip file containing the files
   - Email a link to a zip file hosted on a cloud service (dropbox, etc…)
 - We prioritize readable code that meets the requirements.
 - We expect to see some automated tests for important functionality.